pickAUserName3/api_challenge/README.md

 ```
 Vote a dog pic Enpoint:
-Example: To vote down pass value false for vote field. picid is id of the picture.
+Example: To vote down, pass value false for vote field. picid is id of the picture.
 You can find it in the database.Throws an error response if the pic id is invalid
 POST
 http://localhost:8086/dogpics/vote